facebook/facebook-android-sdk/README.md

 * Create the sample application in your workspace:
   * Repeat as described above, but choose the __examples/simple__ subdirectory from within the git repository.
   * Add your Facebook application ID to the Example.java file.
 This Facebook app should use the New Data Permissions, as described in the known issues section above.

-Build the new project and update any dependencies.
+If you do not have a Facebook application ID, you can create one: http://www.facebook.com/developers/createapp.php

+Build the project: from the Project menu, select "Build Project".
+You may see a build error about missing "gen" files, but this should go away when you build the project -- if you have trouble, try running "Clean..." in the Project menu.

+Run the application: from the Run menu, select "Run Configurations...".
+Under Android Application, you can create a new run configuration: give it a name and select the simple Example project; use the default activity Launch Action.
+See http://developer.android.com/guide/developing/eclipse-adt.html#RunConfig for more details.

-Create a Run Configuration under Android Application and Launch the default activity.
-To run a sample application on a real device, follow the instructions at http://developer.android.com/guide/developing/device.html
+To run a sample application on a real device, ensure that the device has Internet access, and follow the instructions at http://developer.android.com/guide/developing/device.html

 Create your own application
 ---------------------------

 * Create a Facebook Application: http://www.facebook.com/developers/createapp.php

 * Check out the mobile documentation: http://developers.facebook.com/docs/guides/mobile/

+* Add a dependency on the Facebook Android SDK library on your application:
+  - from the File menu, select "Properties"
+  - once the project Properties are displayed, open the Android section, which should list the build targets and libraries
+  - in the bottom "Library" section, click "Add..." and select the Facebook SDK project
+  - refer to http://developer.android.com/guide/developing/eclipse-adt.html#libraryProject for more details

+* Ensure that your application has network access (android.permission.INTERNET) in the Android manifest:

+    <uses-permission android:name="android.permission.INTERNET"></uses-permission>

 Usage
 =====